otonyoadmin/miimindie/pages/10.emptiself-conception/default.md

 ---
-title: 'New Beginnigs Where When How'
+title: 'Opening Mi-iStates, The Present In The Present, New Beginnigs Where When How'
 published: true
 hide_git_sync_repo_link: false
 ---